 Net Metering requires your utility to monitor how much energy your solar power system produces and how much energy you actually consume, and make sure you get credit for the surplus.

 Indiana net metering standards call for surplus energy production to be applied as a credit on your next monthly bill.
 Credits can be carried over indefinitely, but there are no provisions forcing the utility to cut you a check if you continually run a surplus.

 Overall we gave net metering in Indiana a B because of system size caps that may prevent larger customers from meeting all of their on-site energy needs, and aggregate circuit capacity limits that may prevent everyone who wants to take advantage of net metering from doing so.
 That said, net metering is fairly strong for residential customers, and with 40% of current net metering capacity reserved for residential use, you shouldn’t have any problems getting into the program.

-Overall things are trending in the right direction here.
+Indiana has a lot of work to break into the list of the top states for solar.
+But we know you can do it, Hoosiers!
+Do we have to start throwing chairs around here!?
 As we said up front, there is still a lot of work to be done, but progress is progress, even if it’s only minimal.
 To make more progress, legislators should start with a stronger, mandatory RPS.
-If you add in a statewide rebate program for Indiana solar panels, that’d really be something.
-In Indianapolis for instance, even the moderate $4,000 offered by IP&L is enough to bring payback timeframes to a high, but not off-the-charts bad 15 years.
-A larger state solar power rebate program could instantly improve payback timeframes statewide.
-Until those or other improvements happen, however, we still have Indiana rated as a “D.”
+If you add in a statewide rebate program for Indiana solar panels and/or a really good feed-in-tariff like NIPSCO offers, that’d really improve payback timeframes statewide.
+Until those or other improvements happen, however, we still have Indiana rated as a “C.”